traverson/traverson/README.md

     We have followed the path and reached the final resource.
     { "the_document": "that we really wanted to have", "with": "lots of interesting and valuable content", ...  }

+#### On Absolute URLs, Absolute URL Paths and Relative URL Paths

+Different APIs use different flavours of links in their responses.
+Traverson can handle the following cases:

+* Absolute URLs (URLs that start with the a scheme/protocol, that is http(s)).
+Those are always used as is to retrieve the next resource representation (except for resolving URI templates).
+* Absolute URL paths, that is, URLs that omit the http(s) part and start with a slash (`/`) and ought to be interpreted relative to the host part of the root URL.
+Example: If the root URL is `https://api.example.com/home` and a link contains `/customers/1302` this will be resolved to `https://api.example.com/customers/1302`.
+If following a link `/orders` from there, this would be resolved to `https://api.example.com/orders`.
+This is how most browsers behave and what node's `url.resolve` does, and also what most APIs expect you to do.
+* Relative URL paths, that is, URLs that also omit the protocol, start with a slash (like absolute URL paths) but are to be interpreted relative to the current location.
+If you want this behaviour, you need to call `resolveRelative()` on the `api` object.
+Example: If the root URL is `https://api.example.com/home` and the first link contains `/customers/1302` this will be resolved to `https://api.example.com/home/customers/1302`.
+If this has a link `/orders`, this would be resolved to `https://api.example.com/home/customers/1302/orders`.
+This feature should be rarely needed.

 ### More Control: Receive the Full HTTP Response

 The example above chained the `getResource` method to the `follow` method.
 For this method, Traverson will parse the JSON from the last HTTP response and pass the resulting JavaScript object to your callback.
 In certain situations you might want more control and would like to receive the full HTTP response object instead of the body, already parsed to an object.
 This is what the `get` method is for: